sergiocollado/potpourri/aws_notes.md

 FINAL USER ACCESS:
 ==================

-When a final user access to a CDN (Content Delivery Network) URL, CloudFront directs the user to the closes edje, so it serves the data faster.
+When a final user access to a CDN (Content Delivery Network) URL, CloudFront directs the user to the closes edge, so it serves the data faster.
 This is a pulling mechanism, so if the closes edje to a client, doesn't have the required data, that edje request the data to the the origin edge, and pull that data down local, so next time a client request the data in that location, it will already stored in the closest edje, and serviced faster.

+### sign urls vs cookies

+To restrict the access to cloud front use signed urls for single urls, or for several urls use cookies.

 INTRODUCTION TO ELASTIC CACHE:
 ==============================